-Why in the world would you need or want to make your own sewing pattern from scratch, when there are SO MANY free tutorials on the internet?
+Why in the world would you need or want to make your own sewing patterns from scratch, when there are SO MANY free tutorials on the internet?
 I would like to take you BACK IN TIME before technology showed its pretty face and show you how I have made plenty of accessories for my home without using store bought patterns or online tutorials.

 REMEMBER…We are taking a trip ‘BACK IN TIME’, before the invention of computers!
 Here we go!